hariszaf/pema/README.md

 ./PEMA_docker_version.bds
 ```

-PEMA is now running and it depends on the computational features of your environment, on the size of your data, as well as on the parameters you chose, how long it will take.
+PEMA is now running.
+The runtime of PEMA depends on the computational features of your environment, on the size of your data, as well as the parameters you chose.

-Please, keep in mind that when you want to copy a whole directory, then you always have to put "/" in the end of the path that describes where the folder is located.
+Please, keep in mind that when you need to copy a whole directory, then you always have to put "/" in the end of the path that describes where the folder is located.

 Finally, you will find the PEMA output in the analysis folder on your computer. <br />
-As the output folder is mounted into the Docker container we built, you can copy its contents wherever you want to as you would do regularly, however, in case you want to remove it permanently, you need to do this as a sudo user.
+As the output folder is mounted into the built Docker container, you can copy its contents wherever you want.
+However, in case you want to remove it permanently, you need to do this as a sudo user.

 # PEMA on HPC

 PEMA is best to run on HPC (server, cluster, cloud).
-Usually Environmental data are quite large and the whole process has huge computational demands.
-To get PEMA running on your HPC you need just to do the followings.
+Usually environmental data are quite large and the whole process has huge computational demands.
+To get PEMA running on your HPC you (actually your system administrator) need to install Singularity as described below.

 ## Prerequisites

 **[Singularity]( https://www.sylabs.io/guides/3.0/user-guide/quick_start.html#quick-installation-steps )**  is a free, cross-platform and open-source computer program that performs operating-system-level virtualization also known as containerization.
 One of the main uses of Singularity is to bring containers and reproducibility to scientific computing and the high-performance computing (HPC) world.

-Singularity needs a Linux system to run.
+Singularity needs a Linux/Unix system to run.

 ## Installing